Pépé le Moko: Critical reception

+Negative reviews of "Pépé le Moko" are fairly rare, with critics generally praising the film for its direction, performances, and themes.
+Most critics and scholars mark the film to be a crucial and noteworthy work of early French cinema.
+However, as with most works of art, there are differing opinions and interpretations, with some viewers and critics not responding to the film as positively as others.

 Rotten Tomatoes reports an approval rating of 100% based on 31 reviews, with an average rating of 8.65/10.
 Metacritic reports a score of 98, based on 12 reviews, indicating "universal acclaim".

 English author Graham Greene in a review of the film for The Spectator asserted: "One of the most exciting and moving films I can remember seeing".
 It succeeds in "raising the thriller to a poetic level".
 According to a BBC documentary, it served as inspiration for Greene's screenplay for The Third Man.
 It has many similarities with the American film Casablanca, which was released a few years later.

+In a frenchfilms.org review, writer James Travers states that the 1937 film could be considered the "most evocative of the early American film noir".
+However, it has a very distinctive French atmosphere and nostalgia for Paris is an underlying theme of the film.
+Due to the arrival of the Second World War and the dark nature of the film, French authorities grew increasingly concerned over the "demoralizing influence" and eventually decided to bar citizens from viewing the film.

+Though the American opening of the film had been delayed for roughly four years by Walter Wanger, producer of Algiers, (U.S. release date March 3, 1941 compared to the French release in 1937) due to his purchase of the rights to the film within America, the film was well-received as reported by the New York Times.

 Remakes

 The film was remade in America in 1938 as Algiers, starring Hedy Lamarr and Charles Boyer, and again in 1948 as Casbah, a musical starring Tony Martin, Märta Torén, Yvonne de Carlo, and Peter Lorre.
 The title character's French accent and womanizing, as portrayed by Charles Boyer in the 1938 remake, inspired the name and comic premise of the Looney Tunes cartoon character, Pepé Le Pew, introduced in 1945.